ibm-cloud-docs/Cloudant/guides/acurl.md

 ```
 {: codeblock}

-Remember that your password is still stored in plain text on your computer; base64-encoding is *not* encryption.
+Remember your password is still stored in plain text on your computer; base64-encoding is *not* encryption.
 If you use base64-encode on the same character sequence, you always get the same corresponding character output sequence.
 {: note}

 ## Create an alias